 This takes time.
 These are the Tweets you should spend the most time on.
 You should take all the time you need and provide a deep and knowledgeable answer.

-In the example, a click on the picture takes you to a medium article.
+In the example, a click on the picture takes you to a Medium.com article.

 Our recommendation is that you comment on Medium, then RT and Like the Tweet and also reply to the author asking for feedback on your Medium comment.

-Hopefully you may have content in stock (from your brand….) but keep in mind that 1) you need to build credibility with the prospects and 2) your comment on Medium is here to see by any of the target’s friends, including *our best friend*: Google.
+Ideally you may have content on hand (from your brand….) but keep in mind that 1.) you need to build credibility with the prospects and 2.) your comment on Medium is out there to see by any of the target’s friends, including *our best friend*: Google.

 4. Personal questions & Surveys

-Many people also use Twitter to perform quick surveys on… about anything.
+Many people also use Twitter to perform quick surveys on just about anything.

-One click to answer, a split of a second.
-This won’t give you a client but participates in keeping you on the map.
+One click to answer takes just a second of your time.
+This won’t give you a client, but it keeps you on their radar.